elucidateMe/Python-PDF-Parser/README.md

 ```

 ## pdfType Formatting
-This is a dictionary contained outside the pdfObject class which helps interpret certain input field types within the PDF
+This is a dictionary contained outside the pdfObject class which helps interpret certain input field types within the PDF.
-In order to create this dictionary, you must know how the inputs are stored on the PDF itself, which can be done by printing an initial parse of a PDF
+In order to create this dictionary, you must know how the inputs are stored on the PDF itself, which can be done by printing an initial parse of a PDF.
 ```
 pdfType = {
   'example' : {